icon-bg

 Network scanning

-Apart from the port numbers and IP addresses, the network IP scanning utility is ready to provide all available information about devices immediately after launch.
+In addition to port numbers and IP addresses, the network IP scanning utility is ready to provide all available information about devices immediately after launch.
 The scanning process is 100% automated and does not take much time.

-Discovering devices in your network
+Discovering devices on your network

 What details can the network IP scanner provide?

-• Computer, system unit, motherboard parameters.
+• Computer hardware details, including system unit and motherboard parameters.

-• Which ports are open and their status.
+• Open ports and their current status.

 • List of installed software on computers in the network.